Battling bigness: Congress eyes action against monopolies

 Republican lawmakers are denouncing a new school of antitrust thought, gaining currency among Democrats, that looks beyond the impact of big-company market dominance on consumer prices to its broader effects on industries, employees and communities.

-Biden has named a scholar who’s an adherent of this school, called “hipster antitrust” by its detractors, as a top presidential adviser on competition.
+Biden has named a legal scholar who’s an adherent of this school, called “hipster antitrust” by its detractors, as a top presidential adviser on competition.
 And he’s expected to name another to a seat on the Federal Trade Commission; the moves signal a possibly tough stance for Biden on antitrust.
 He said as a candidate that breaking up Big Tech companies was something that should be considered.

 With this approach, Democrats are seeking to use antitrust law not to promote competition but to advance social or environmental goals, the Republicans contend.